 So, a clear winner from COSRX and, yay for that, a return to the brand’s original mission of formulating simple, effective “no frills” skincare solutions.
 This is a great, gentle toner for a variety of skin types, from dehydrated to acne-prone and oily, since it delivers hydration without overpowering the skin.
 The propolis and honey extract can support a damaged skin barrier, plus help with redness and potentially even scarring from healed breakouts.
 Do check if propolis is ok to use for you though, since people with hay fever may have allergic reactions to it!
 I would also say that dry to very dry skin may not find this rich enough, and I would advise to look towards the Isntree Hyaluronic Acid Plus Toner, which is equally gentle.

 Interested in purchasing the COSRX Propolis Synergy Toner?
-You can find it at Yesstyle* and Stylekorean*, or if you are in the US also on Amazon.* Now, Jolse* has it listed as well, but it has been sold out for a while – maybe check back in a bit if that is your shop of choice.
-If you are in the UK or the EU (two different things now, how sad!), you can also get the toner at Skinsider* for 20£.
-I got mine directly from Korea, where it was purchased at Olive Young.
-The price for the Propolis Synergy Toner varies, but usually lies between 23 to 29$.
+You can find it at Yesstyle*, at Stylevana* and at Stylekorean*, or if you are in the US also on Amazon.* If you are in the UK or the EU (two different things now, how sad!), you can also get the toner at Skinsider.* I got mine directly from Korea, where it was purchased at Olive Young.
+The price for the Propolis Synergy Toner varies, but usually lies between 15 to 23$.

 Let me know in the comments: What are your favourite COSRX products?
 How do you feel about the recent launches from the brand?